mehmettuzcu/analyzing_model_complexity_with_learning_curves/README.md

 When we work on machine learning models, we expect model success to be high.
 92% of these installed models, etc. guessing correctly with odds may sound good.
 These success rates can be misleading for us.
-In this article, I will discuss the model complexity issue in order to prevent over-learning.
+In this article, I will discuss the model complexity issue in order to prevent overfitting.

 ## Purpose: ##